gofer-engine/gofer-engine.github.io/channel-workflows/transforming.md

 _Refer to the **[Context Object](./context-object.md)** below for more information on the `context` object._

-The trasnformer functions of the class retun back the class instance, so you can chain them together.
+The transformer functions of the class retuns back the class instance, so you can chain them together.
 Here is an example of a transformer that takes the field `PV1-3` and adds a prefix to it:

 ```typescript
 const channelConfig: ChannelConfig = {